leogama09/leogama09/README.md

 ## About me

-🌆 I live in São Paulo-SP, Brazil
+🌆 I live in São Paulo-SP, Brazil.

-💻 I'm a junior full-stack developer
+💻 I'm a junior full-stack developer.

+📜 Certified SCRUM Professional.

 🎮 I like to play RPG Open-world games like: Zelda, Elden Ring & No Man's Sky.